- Event

 Adding Event to Your Project

 Add swift-event as a Swift Package Manager dependency.
-Because the package is pre-1.0 and no version tag has been published yet, pin to the main branch:
+Pin with exact: because the package is pre-1.0 and any 0.y.z release may include breaking changes (SemVer 0.y.z):

 // Package.swift